 It’s extremely important to note that as part of this certification we now offer you all of the tools in order for you to use our software to manage Protected Health Information however it is the responsibility of your organization to take several steps before you can start receiving that data on each form.

-Then after you have entered into a BAA with us there are settings that must be considered on your forms to ensure that you are requesting and handling the data correctly:
+Here are settings that must be considered on your forms to ensure that you are requesting and handling the data correctly:

 1. You will want to make sure no Protected Health Information is being shared through email notifications.
 If you think any data could include PHI then you will need to: